WestHumble/WestHumble/README.md

 Web Developer
 -------------

-I do have 6 years of experience in a marketing agency as Web developer.
+I do have 6 years of experience in a marketing agency as a Web Developer.
 I created websites based on CMS (WordPress and Joomla), I was responsible for creating pages from scratch, installing the template and the required components, then adapting the entire page to the client's needs.
-I also dealt with the adaptation of ready-made scripts in PHP or JS based on the Lavarel or React frameworks, depending on the language, that allowed me to get the skills to find myself in ready-made projects.
-Currently, I am studying programming at the specialization of internet applications at Collegium Da Vinci.
+I also dealt with the adaptation of ready-made scripts in PHP or JS based on the Laravel or React frameworks, depending on the language, which allowed me to gain the skills to navigate existing projects.
+I have completed my studies in programming with a specialization in internet applications at Collegium Da Vinci.

 * 🌍  I'm based in Poznań
 * 🧠  I'm learning React.js, REST API, Kubernetes, Firebase